-So the Chase Sapphire preferred card was one of the first credit cards that I got as part of my first ever credit card churn.
+So the Chase Sapphire preferred card was one of the first credit cards that I got as part of my first ever credit card signups.
 It was 40,000 Chase Ultimate Rewards, which are one of my favorite rewards currencies to have since they transfer to several different programs (like Southwest, United, and many more)

 Recently I signed up for the Chase Freedom card when they doubled the signup bonus to 20,000 points.
 My plan there was to get the signup bonus on the Freedom, and then cancel the Sapphire and transfer the credit limit over to the Freedom.